-And if they can’t build trust with you, why would they keep returning to your profile?
+And if they can’t build trust with you, then why would they keep returning to your profile?

-Again, Instagram 101: post photos with a decent caption, along with several hashtags that will get your photos seen by the right people.
+Again, how to beat the Instagram algorithm 101: post photos with a decent caption, along with several relevant hashtags that will get your photos seen by the right people.

 For instance, if you’re a fashion blogger, make sure you’re using #fblogger #fblog #fashionblog and all those lovely variations.